 Julie-anne Saroyan | Creative Producer

-Saroyan's approaches dance in non-conventional and entrepreneurial ways - connecting audiences to dance in non-traditional venues, mentoring next generation artists, and more recently experimenting with dance in digital realms.
+Julie-anne loves sharing dance with everyone by connecting audiences to dance in non-traditional venues, mentoring next generation artists, and more recently experimenting with dance in digital realms.

-Saroyan co-founded the company and kicked off the series Dances for a Small Stage in Vancouver.
-Since then, Julie-anne has she has produced many dance events- including almost 50 installments of the series Dances for a Small Stage in Vancouver, at the Canada Dance Festival (2006), BC Scene (2009) and Magnetic North Theatre Festival + Canada Dance Festival (2015) at The National Arts Centre in Ottawa.
+In 2001, Saroyan co-founded the company and kicked off the series Dances for a Small Stage in Vancouver.
+Since then, Julie-anne has she has produced over 50 installments of the series Dances for a Small Stage in Vancouver, including three installments at the The National Arts Centre in Ottawa for the Canada Dance Festival (2006), BC Scene (2009) and Magnetic North Theatre Festival/Canada Dance Festival (2015).